-$^{^{27} \}rm This$ result is confirmed in the online Appendix using regression analysis to solve for optimal return ratios in the two conditions for which the guarantee was binding.
+$^{^{26}}$ Appendix C confirms this result using regression analysis to solve for optimal return ratios in the two conditions for which the guarantee was binding.
 The estimated optimal return ratios fall between 1.55 and 1.65.

-Figure 6. : Distribution of Amount Passed by Player 1, Conditional on Guarantees Offered in Optional and Nonbinding conditions
+Figure 6: Distribution of Amount Passed by Player 1, Conditional on Guarantees Offered in Optional and Nonbinding conditions